intergrav/dev.css/README.md

 ## Themes

 You can use custom colors and custom fonts in dev.css through themes.
 See the `/theme` folder to view some premade ones.
 To use a theme, simply apply it after the dev.css stylesheet.
+I provide a terminal-like theme, night and day themes, and a set of Catppuccin themes.
 For example, to apply the terminal theme, place this after your main stylesheet:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@intergrav/dev.css@3/theme/terminal.min.css">